ruby-concurrency/concurrent-ruby/md/tvar.md

 That should work.
 Except we said we'd like these transfer to run concurrently, and in parallel.
 With a single lock like that we'll only let one transfer take place at a time.
 Perhaps we need more locks?
-We could have one per account
+We could have one per account:

 ```ruby
 a.lock.synchronize do